Steven Seagal: 1994–2002: Career fluctuations

 In 1998, Seagal made The Patriot, another environmental thriller which was his first direct-to-video release in the United States (though it was released theatrically in most of the world).
 Seagal produced this film with his own money, and the film was shot on-location on and near his farm in Montana.
 After producing Prince of Central Park, Seagal returned to cinema screens with the release of Exit Wounds in March 2001.
 The film had fewer martial arts scenes than Seagal's previous films, but it was a commercial success, taking almost $80 million worldwide.
 It was considered at the time to be a "comeback" for Seagal.
 However, Seagal was unable to capitalize on this success and his next two projects were both critical and commercial failures.
 The movie Ticker, co-starring Tom Sizemore and Dennis Hopper, was filmed in San Francisco before Exit Wounds, and went straight to DVD.
 Half Past Dead, starring hip hop star Ja Rule, made less than $20 million worldwide.
+It was ranked in a Rotten Tomatoes editorial on the 100 worst movies of all time.
+Seagal was also nominated for Worst Actor at the 2002 Stinkers Bad Movie Awards and the 23rd Golden Raspberry Awards.